sinateyfouri/odoo-asterisk/README.md

 # odoo-asterisk
-asterisk-ami pakage should install on odoo server;
-https://pypi.org/project/asterisk-ami/
-this module adds two  button in contacts to make calls with phone number or mobile number;
+asterisk-ami pakage should install on odoo server;\n https://pypi.org/project/asterisk-ami/ this module adds two  button in contacts to make calls with phone number or mobile number;
 in setting --> users should add userextension on pbx system;